xibe/docs/README.md

 This work is released under the MIT License (see [LICENSE](https://github.com/suitenumerique/docs/blob/main/LICENSE)).

-While Docs is a public driven initiative our licence choice is an invitation for private sector actors to use, sell and contribute to the project.
+While Docs is a public-driven initiative, our licence choice is an invitation for private sector actors to use, sell, and contribute to the project.

 ## Contributing 🙌

-This project is intended to be community-driven, so please, do not hesitate to [get in touch](https://matrix.to/#/#docs-official:matrix.org) if you have any question related to our implementation or design decisions.
+This project is intended to be community-driven, so please do not hesitate to [get in touch](https://matrix.to/#/#docs-official:matrix.org) if you have any question related to our implementation or design decisions.

 You can help us with translations on [Crowdin](https://crowdin.com/project/lasuite-docs).

-If you intend to make pull requests see [CONTRIBUTING](https://github.com/suitenumerique/docs/blob/main/CONTRIBUTING.md) for guidelines.
+If you intend to make pull requests, see [CONTRIBUTING](https://github.com/suitenumerique/docs/blob/main/CONTRIBUTING.md) for guidelines.

-Directory structure:
+## Directory structure

 ```markdown
 docs